alexsolex/rob_ball/README.md

 #### Colors
 I used two WS2812B addressable LEDs (I bought a cheap WS2812B strip led and cutted just two to have the possibility to mix the colors is needed).
 Those leds are drived directly by arduino.

+### Communication
+Raspberry Pi face tracking sends commands to arduino through serial communication (TX/RX pins, not USB as plugs takes too much space :) ).
+Unfortunately levels signals are not the same (3.3V for Raspberry and 5V for Arduino).
+So we need a level shifter which will adapt signal level for each side equipments.

+### Power supply
+The whole robot is powered with a raspberry pi power supply (5V 2.5A).
+The 5V is dispatched to power raspberry pi through its microUSB plug, power the PCA9685.
+Arduino through Vin needs at least 6V to work properly.
+So I powered it with a 9v comming from a MT3608 power booster.

+## Software
+### Raspberry
+#### Installation
+TODO
+#### Configuration
+TODO
+#### Python script
+TODO
+### Arduino
+#### Software
+TODO